Churchill, Oxfordshire: New parish church

 The Church of England parish church of All Saints was designed by James Plowman of Oxford in 1826.
 It is an architectural mixture of imitations.
 The tower is a two-thirds copy of the tower of Magdalen College, Oxford, its hammerbeam roof a copy of the roof of Christ Church, Oxford, its buttresses are versions of those of the chapel of New College, Oxford, and its windows are based on those from various Oxford Colleges.
 In a restoration appeal for the tower in 1975, Sir John Betjeman wrote of it:

 It is a beautiful landmark and has [...] been an eye-catcher for miles around, and a delightful one.
 I am sure it was built with this object in view.
 Although the style is English Perpendicular Gothic, the Tower is in the great tradition of English landscape gardening.
 Its disappearance would be a grave loss to a rolling wooded landscape.

 The west tower has a ring of eight bells.
 Robert Taylor and Sons cast the third, fourth, fifth and sixth bells in 1826 at their then bell-foundry in Oxford.
 Their successors John Taylor & Co of Loughborough cast the treble, second, seventh and tenor bells in 1957.
 Robert Taylor and Sons also made the clock for the west tower.
 External stairs lead to the bell-ringers' chamber, with a pulpit at the top of the staircase.
 In imitation of the May morning celebrations at Magdalen College, villagers gather at sunrise on 1 May each year and sing from the stairs and pulpit.
 The church was damaged by fire on 11 August 2007.
 It was reopened 15 months later and repairs were completed in the summer of 2009.
 It is a Grade II* listed building.
 All Saints' parish is part of the Benefice of Chipping Norton.

 Methodist church

 Churchill has a Methodist church.
 It is a member of the West Oxfordshire Methodist Circuit.

 Monuments

 There are three notable monuments in the village.
 A monolith, made of stone found in nearby Sarsden Wood, was erected in 1891 at the behest of the 3rd Earl of Ducie, commemorates William Smith.
 A memorial fountain, erected in 1870 at the behest of Julia, Countess of Ducie, commemorates her father, James Haughton Langston.
 Jennifer Sherwood described this fountain as: "Memorably ugly.
 A squat, square tower with obelisks and flying buttresses carrying a dumpy spire.
 The water drips from a rude spout at the side."
 There is also a parish war memorial.

+Governance

+There are three tiers of local government covering Churchill, at parish, district and county level: Churchill and Sarsden Parish Council, West Oxfordshire District Council, and Oxfordshire County Council.
+The parish council is a grouped parish council, set up in 1976 to cover both Churchill and the neighbouring parish of Sarsden.